 A modal window; a graphical box visible onscreen.

-an internal or external link, that upon clicking go to a specified URL.
-You can use it to redirect your users to another website.
+An internal or external link that, upon clicking, leads to a specified URL.
+Use Redirects to send users to another website.

 Design and Customization

 Darkens the area around a selected element or popover message.
 Add an Outline around an element or Step popover to highlight it.
 Lock down tours and keep users from clicking anything but a selected element or Step popover with a Cover.

 Cascading Style Sheet.
 CSS describes how HTML elements are displayed on the screen.
 With CSS, you have more advanced options for customizing your Inline Manual content.

 Defines the element from the application or website assigned to a Step, Launcher, Trigger, or Action.
 When the Assign button is used, a selector is automatically generated.

 Templates make creating guides easier and faster.
 You can use existing templates, modify them, or create your own.

 Settings and Configuration

 A specific element of your application, like a button, form field, or link.
 You can assign elements to the Steps of your Walkthroughs and Tooltips.